Mercury Theatre: Make It

 We rarely have to pitch these days, but pitching to work with our local theatre was an opportunity not to be missed.

-Armed with a well crafted presentation (not to mention some sweets as a little bribe), we at Fever were very proud to successfully win the pitch to help rebrand the theatre’s Learning Participation and Talent Development Programme (LPTD).
+Armed with a well-crafted presentation (not to mention some sweets as a little bribe), we were very proud to successfully win the pitch to help rebrand the theatre’s Learning Participation and Talent Development Programme (LPTD).

-The team at the Mercury Theatre are a busy bunch, lead by some warm and inspiring individuals.
-In this case, the LPTD team deliver exciting and ambitious opportunities for local and regional communities, to be part of theatre life and the industry that engineers it, fundamentally to engage new and developing existing audiences; all centred around the wonderful theatre building.
+The team at the Mercury Theatre are a busy bunch, led by some warm and inspiring individuals.
+In this case, the LPTD team deliver exciting and ambitious opportunities for local and regional communities to be part of theatre life and the industry that engineers it, fundamentally to engage new and developing existing audiences; all centred around the wonderful theatre building.

-We learnt there are many layers to the LPTD programme.
-Initially 5 strands; Schools & Learning, Young People, Talent Development, Skills & Community.
-Each one of these strands cover a wide range of subjects and within those subjects adding further layers creating a ever increasing platform.
+We learnt that there are many layers to the LPTD programme.
+Initially 5 strands: Schools & Learning, Young People, Talent Development, Skills & Community.
+Each one of these strands covers a wide range of subjects and, within those subjects, adds further layers creating an ever-increasing platform.

 The really neat thing about fluid logos is they can change to speak directly to its audience.
 Not just working as a signature mark, but adding more potential as a promotional tool for any subject it wishes to convey.
 Considering Make It’s broad range of subjects, we believed this was the best approach.